jurajzachar/akka-osgi/README.md

 This service exposes already configured __ActorSystem__ and parsed __Typesafe Config__.
 All of this happens in __akka-osgi__ bundle.
 Deploy your actors using _Props_ and optionally give them names or just just consume the _Config_ which is meant for this purpose.

+__Important__[!].
+Create at least one instance of

+> ServiceRegistration[Actor]

+in the bundle where your actors are packaged.
+This instructs __ActorSystemWithCofig__ ClassLoader to consider you bundle in the search when looking for Actor implementation class.

 # Example
 In the provided example two types of actors come from two separate bundles which might be deployed into the container dynamically: